 You do not need to spot the queen on every inspection!
 That’s where the forensics come in.

-As we will see, the life cycle honey bee has a well-defined timeline, from egg to adult.
-While this varies across castes and even within the same caste, there's a general pattern that can be assumed.
+As we will see, the life cycle of the honey bee has a well-defined timeline, from egg to adult.
+This varies across castes but there’s a general pattern that can be assumed.

 As an example, if you search for your queen, you can’t find her, but you DO find eggs then you know she’s been there very recently.
 It is this type of assessment and interpretation, across many scenarios, that makes beekeeping fascinating and fun

-But in the situation above, just how can we assume the queen must have passed by to let those eggs?
-Let's see...
+But in the situation above, just how can we assume the queen must have passed by to lay those eggs?
+Let’s see…

 The Phases of a Bee’s Life From Egg to Adulthood